-How Accommodation | Ngā Wharenoho supports you
+How Accommodation | Ngā Wharenoho support you

 Your welfare and community is the number one priority of your Resident Manager.
-They are supported in their role by an Administration Team Leader, Resident Coordinators, Night Manager & Supervisors shared Residential Experience Officer, 24-hour Receptionists and Resident Advisers.
+They are supported in their role by a Resident Coordinator, Night Supervisors, Administrator, shared Residential Experience Officers and Resident Advisers (RAs).
 RAs are successful senior students who live on-site and help you make the most of life on campus as well as support your academic journey and personal growth.
 During our summer months (November - February) your support could be delivered by a Summer Assistant and Senior Resident while our RAs are in training.
-These team members will provide you with good support, just as a seasonal team.
+These team members will provide you with just a good support, just as a seasonal team.